new single releases on March 26th 2021

 Donna worked as a jobbing actress and singer for many years, enjoying much success and acclaim on stage, and meeting many of her music idols working as a personal shopper at one of London’s most exclusive department stores.
 However, following a period of heartbreak, Donna returned home to the coast to reset, recharge and rediscover her passion for song-writing.
 Through this, she discovered her own sound.

-Like many others , Donna has seen love and tragedy; she writes from her own experiences for herself, and for all women.
-A resilient and talented artist, who has experienced life’s highs and lows, her voice is clear and strong: a 30-something woman, she stands for independence, confidence, optimism and courage.
+Like many others , Donna has seen love and tragedy; she writes from her own experiences for herself, with a defiant and positive female voice.
+A resilient and talented artist, who has experienced life’s highs and lows, her voice is clear and strong: she stands for independence, confidence, optimism and courage.

 “Some stars explode onto the scene like a meteor and then quickly fragment and disappear.
 Donna Harfield is different.
 She has paid her dues, been to drama school, gigged with cover bands, plays piano and has written songs for years.
 She looks good, sounds good and is a powerful performer on stage.
 However, what lifts her above the day-to-day is the quality of her song-writing.”